A marketplace where users can grow

 More connections for today and tomorrow

 Etsy continues to embrace measuring everything.
-Their most recent innovation stems from a collaboration with Thoughtworks and Google to monitor metrics around energy consumption, reflecting a key goal for Etsy in its pursuit of sustainability.
+Their most recent innovation stems from a collaboration with Thoughtworks and Google Cloud to monitor metrics around energy consumption, reflecting a key goal for Etsy in its pursuit of sustainability.
 Thoughtworks also created an open-source tool called Cloud Carbon Footprint, inspired by some of the initial research by Etsy and further developed by an internal Thoughtworks team.
-The Cloud Carbon Footprint is now incorporated into Etsy's platform, replacing their initial internal implementation, which continues their authentic approach to making genuine connections with their community.
+Thoughtworks and Etsy continue their commitment to sustainability and both organizations look forward to what the future holds.

 To learn more details about this story, please visit our Bottlenecks of Scaleups series here.